captbilard/react-from-scratch/Notes.md

  You can access them by using props.children or other destructuring method

  ### Rendering Array
  In react you can render an array in your jsx, the only gotcha is that the array mustn't be an array of objects.
 E.g `return <section>{arrayName}</section>;`.
-Rather than just rending the element bare, you can use the array map method to map an html tag to the elements og the array, then use the new array
+Rather than just rending the element bare, you can use the array map method to map an html tag to the elements og the array, then use the new array.

+ ### Rendering Array of Object
+ To render an array of objects, you use the map method inside your jsx, then return whatever you want.
+You can return a component in the map return method and pass it the item from the call back function.